aiidateam/aiida-tutorials/docs/pages/2019_ISSP_Chiba_Japan/sections/calculations.rst

 Troubleshooting
 ---------------

-Your calculation should finish successfully, but if you made mistake in some setting above, your calculation ended up in a FAILED state (i.e., non zero value shown next to Process State ``Finished``) like below (this output is that at aiida-core v1.0.1),
+Your calculation should end up in a FAILED state
+(last column of ``verdi process list -a -p1``), and correspondingly the error code near the "Finished" status of the State should be non-zero,

 .. code:: bash

     $ verdi process list -a -p1
       PK  Created    Process label    Process State     Process status
     ----  ---------  ---------------  ----------------  ----------------
-    2061  2h ago     PwCalculation    Finished [300]
+    2060  3m ago     PwCalculation    ⏹Finished [300]
     ...
     $ # Anything but [0] after the Finished state signals a failure

+This was expected, since we used an invalid key in the input parameters.
 Situations like this happen in real life, so AiiDA provides tools to trace back to the source of the problem and correct it.